fontforge/designwithfontforge.com/en-US/Configuring_FontForge.md

 #### 3 button mouse

 FontForge uses three mouse button clicks for some extra functions.
-If you don't have a three button mouse you can emulate that by enabling it in X11/Xquartz preferences, in the `Input` section's option `Emulate three button mouse`
+If you don't have a three button mouse you can emulate that by enabling it in X11/Xquartz preferences, in the `Input` section's option `Emulate three button mouse`.

 #### Change X11/XQuartz icon to FF icon